Rebun Island: Ancient people

-A Jomon woman excavated from Funadomari remains (about 3,800 - 3,500 YBP) on the Rebun Island in Hokkaido belongs to Haplogroup D1b2a(D-CTS220).
-This discovery proved the hypothesis that Haplogroup D1b is one of the Jomon linages.
+A Jōmon woman excavated from Funadomari remains (about 3,800 – 3,500 YBP) on the Rebun Island in Hokkaido belongs to Y-DNA Haplogroup D1b2a(D-CTS220).
+This discovery proved the hypothesis that Haplogroup D1b is one of the Jomon lineages.

 In popular culture

 In the manga and anime series Food Wars!: Shokugeki no Soma, the island is the last step in the Promotion test which takes place across Hokkaido Island.